awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-osx-client.md

 If your network requires you to use a proxy server to access the internet, you can enable the Amazon WorkSpaces client application to use a proxy for HTTPS \(port 443\) traffic\.
 Proxy with authentication is not currently supported\.

 **Note**
 The Amazon WorkSpaces client applications use the HTTPS port for updates, registration, and authentication\.
-The desktop streaming connections to the WorkSpace require port 4172 to be enabled, and do not go through the proxy server\.
+The desktop streaming connections to the WorkSpace require ports 4172 and 4195 to be enabled, and do not go through the proxy server\.

 ### To use a proxy server for 3\.0\+ clients<a name="osx_proxy_server-new-clients"></a>